Ayush0135/business-analysis-agent/README.md

 ---

 ## 🛡️ License
-This project is open-source and available under the **MIT License**.
+This project is open-source and available under the **Apache-2.0 License**.